hazebam/cv/index.md

 - Creation of plots and animations of time-series data to display in an engaging and informative way.
 -
 - Held a part time job during studies, exemplary ability to prioritise and manage time effectively.

-### __Cooperation__
-- Discussing my findings and issues has been a key part of my learning
 -
-- Discussions with international researchers to access data used in their publications, or to discuss their findings.
+- Strong ability to generate close working relationships with project supervisors to work collaboratively -
+- Engaging in departmental seminars has provided key understanding of research as a career and the importance of sharing ideas
 -
-- Collaboration with the developers of glacier models
+- Discussions with international researchers to access data used in their publications and to discuss their findings.

+### __Cooperation__
+- Strong ability to generate close working relationships with project supervisors to work collaboratively -
+- Engaging in departmental seminars has provided key understanding of research as a career and the importance of sharing ideas
 -
-- Being part of departmental seminars has given key understanding of research as a career, and the importance of sharing ideas and working collaboratively
--
-- Departmental coffee meetings have allowed me to talk to a wide variety of people and opened opportunities that would not have been available otherwise

-## Funding
-- Sheffield Postgraduate Scholarship - £10,000
-- Fieldtrip Scholarship - £2000
-- Planet Labs private sector sattelite imagery - ~3000 Km² per month for 36 months
+- Discussions with international researchers to access data used in their publications and to discuss their findings.

 ## Referees
 - __Dr Jeremy Ely__, _Senior Lecturer in Physical Geography_